 Mental health training is an essential skill in the workplaces.
-Every year, employees from any work force, at any time, could suffer mental ill health, and working days could be lost due to work-related stresses, depression or anxiety.
+Every year, employees from every walk of life can suffer mental ill-health, and working days could be lost due to work-related stresses, depression or anxiety.

 That’s where mental health awareness training comes in.

 Employees who are equipped with mental health awareness training can notice colleagues who may be suffering in silence, and potentially preempt situations before they escalate.

 Employees will be taught how to identify key warning signs of poor mental health, as well as how to sensitively approach colleagues who may be at risk.

 Mental health awareness training teaches lifelong skills of how we can best manage our own mental health, now and in the future.
 Providing these necessary skills helps save lives, not only for the person trained, but for the lives and circumstances of other people they may encounter throughout their journey.

 In addition, the training provides a springboard for open discourse within the workplace, helping to nurture a healthy workplace environment.
 Colleagues will be more likely to discuss worries either openly or confidentially, without fear of judgement, which ensures that any problems are handled correctly.